M4xwo/AlignmentScriptsV1/README.md

 # Discussion

-To be honest my expectations for this course were more than exceeded.
+To be honest my expectations for this course were more than exceeded.<br>
 I learned a lot about the use of HPC's and one key takeaway was that it is actually a lot easier than I expected once you get the hang of it.
-The amount of data we processed, sometimes maybe more succesful, sometimes less with only a limited amount of recurring commands for the linux command line is impressive in my opinion.
-After we learned about the basics in the first few days I was a little baffled when our first project arrived because after we talked about what we planned to do I would've never imagined to manage it.
-But using baby steps, great advice from fellow pariticpants and the assistance from Prof. Keller it worked out surprisingly well after several tries.
+The amount of data we processed, sometimes maybe more succesful,<br> sometimes less with only a limited amount of recurring commands for the linux command line is impressive in my opinion.<br> After we learned about the basics in the first few days I was a little baffled when our first project arrived because after we talked about what we planned to do I would've never imagined to manage it.<br> But using baby steps, great advice from fellow participants and the assistance from Prof. Keller it worked out surprisingly well after several tries.
-Afterwards the second project was equally a welcome challenge and a great way to practice everything we learned until then.
-Especially the visualization was a great way to recap other stuff that we learned in the python and statistics modules and even opened up several new things as for example the seaborn library!
+Afterwards the second project was equally a welcome challenge<br> and a great way to practice everything we learned until then.
+Especially the visualization was a great way to recap other stuff that we learned in the python and statistics modules and <br>even opened up several new things as for example the seaborn library!<br>
-Also getting introduced to Markdown and GitHub especially was really cool because both tools come with great easy to use features that seem really worth knowing about for future tasks.
+Also getting introduced to Markdown and GitHub especially was really cool because both tools come with great easy to use features that seem really worth knowing about for future tasks.<br>
-So not only was the course packed with interesting stuff to learn but it was also a very pleasant experience.
-The atmosphere in the course room was always very friendly and relaxed, we had lots of freedom to manage the tasks the way it suited us best and there was a great balance between things to learn and work on and enough space and time to have fun and experiment with all our new knowledge.
+So not only was the course packed with interesting stuff to learn but it was also a very pleasant experience.<br> The atmosphere in the course room was always very friendly and relaxed,<br> we had lots of freedom to manage the tasks the way it suited us best and there was a great balance between things to learn and work on and enough space and time to have fun<br> and experiment with all our new knowledge.<br>
 To conlcude, I learned lots of interesting stuff, had a great time and this module is easily one of the best modules I experienced until now in my Bachelors Degree.